 I do not say this lightly.

 I lost my husband to infidelity more than a decade ago.
 He was tall and handsome, a Harvard Law grad, and a “catch” by anyone’s estimation.
 He always had more female friends than guy friends.
 Many of these were colleagues at his firm or friends from college.
 We planned backpacking trips in the Sierras with our mutual female friends.
-Another single female college friend, who was in training to be a rabbi, flew down to North Carolina to visit and took part in an egg hunt at our new house.
+Another single female college friend, who is now married and a rabbi, flew to North Carolina one spring to visit us.
 These friendships were part of the tapestry of our community.
 I wouldn’t give them up for anything.

 Trust, boundaries, and clear expectations are what form the ties that last.
 This holds true for business and creative partnerships as well as dating and romance.
 I want to envision a world where all people are free to interact with each other as equals.